Diesel Medium and Heavy Truck Technology | WTCS Skip to content

 Diesel Medium and Heavy Truck Technology Programs

-Take your diesel technician education a step further with the Diesel Medium and Heavy Truck Technology program.
-You will prepare for entry-level employment as a diesel truck technician working in over-the-road truck fleet maintenance, dealership service, or repair shop service.
-Plus, you will complete general studies coursework that may be applied toward a bachelor's degree.
+The Diesel Medium and Heavy Truck Technology program prepares students for entry-level employment as a diesel truck technician working in over-the-road truck fleet maintenance, dealership service, or repair shop service and provides graduates with general studies coursework that may be applied toward a bachelor's degree.
 This associate degree will focus on basic skills and knowledge in diesel engines, diesel fuel systems, truck brakes and chassis, steering and suspension, climate control, hydraulic applications, electronic technology, transport refrigeration, and truck preventive maintenance.

 Diesel Medium and Heavy Truck Technology Part of a Career Pathway Program Transfers Offered completely online Shared Program